 This is the fourth post in our series examining the industry’s shift away from uniform rental (“rental”) programs with industrial laundry for arc-rated and flame resistant (AR / FR) clothing.
 Here, we take a closer look at misconceptions that sometimes lead companies to select rental for AR / FR clothing, and the unforeseen consequences of entering the rental world.
-Click here for the intro, first, second, and third posts, and look out for post five.
+Click here for the series intro, tune into our second and third posts, and look out for post five.

 Extending a uniform rental program with industrial laundry might seem like the simplest and most cost-effective way for companies to ensure their employees are outfitted with clothing that is compliant with industry standards.
 It is even easier to continue with these contracts when they are generally 5 years or more, self-renew, and are very difficult to exit.